John Ch.6

 38 For I have come down from heaven, not to do my own will but the will of him who sent me.

-Displaying yet again, the character of God, through the Perfect Man, Jesus Christ.
+In saying this, he is displaying yet again, the character of God, through the Perfect Man, Jesus Christ.
+He will do this to the very last.
+See Matthew 26:39

 39 And this is the will of him who sent me, that I should lose nothing of all that he has given me, but raise it up on the last day.
 (Compare with vs.12)

-This is his promise according to Psalm 16:9-11, to all of us who would follow him: Again, offending the Sadducees, who do not believe in a resurrection;
+This is his promise according to the prophecy of King David in Psalm 16:9-11 ~ to all of us who would follow him: Once again, offending the Sadducees, who do not believe in a resurrection;

 and offending the Pharisees, because he is saying that it is through him that the dead are raised.